tau-adl/Auto_Virtual_Tour_Gen/README.md

     installed libraries: xml, shutil, subprocess, glob, fileinput

     The code is a python wrap which uses these 2 external programs:
     2a.
-Hugin framework - Used to: create panoramas from single images Download from:
+Hugin framework - Used to: create panoramas from single images.

+        Download from:
         http://hugin.sourceforge.net/download/

-    2b. krpano framework - Used to: create a virtual tour from several panoramas Download from:
+    2b. krpano framework - Used to: create a virtual tour from several panoramas.

+        Download from:
         https://krpano.com/download